Annular Tear at the L4/L5 Level

 - A feeling of heat or burning along the sciatic nerve

 - Sciatic pain

 The appropriate treatment for an annular tear depends largely on the cause and severity of the damaged disc.
 Nevertheless, most physicians begin annular tear treatment conservatively, with a combination of non-invasive pain management and nerve decompression techniques.
 For example, hot/cold therapy, massage, stretching techniques, physical therapy and pain medication have all proven to be effective in treating annular tears.

 Should your pain persist through several weeks of conservative treatment, contact Laser Spine Institute to learn how one of our innovative, minimally invasive surgical procedures could provide you with the pain relief you need.
-If you are suffering from an annular tear at the L4/L5 level, call today for more information and to request a complimentary review of your MRI or CT scan.
+If you are experiencing pain resulting from an annular tear at the L4/L5 level, call today for more information and to request a complimentary review of your MRI or CT scan.